andriiromaniuk/flutter_task/README.md

 This app changes its background color when you tap on screen anywhere and displays outlined "Hey there!" text on middle of the screen.

-## How to setup using Android Studio
+## How to setup project using Android Studio
 Your Android Studio should support Flutter projects, if it does not - install flutter by guide: https://flutter.dev/docs/get-started/install.

 1. File -> New -> Project From Version Control...